zohar1000/monorepo-nestjs-angular-old/README.md

 contain the components, directives, etc.<br>
 Files that cannot be exported in SharedAppsModule, like enums and interfaces, will be directly exported in public-api.ts.

+#### shared-stack
+Imports are made with @shared-stack.

 ## Serving an application
-To server an app, you can either run 'ng s APP_NAME'.<br>
+To server an app, you can either run 'ng s APP_NAME' or 'npm run APP_NAME'.<br>
-app1 is the default when serving, so 'ng s' is enough to run it.<br>
+app1 is the default when serving, so 'ng s' or 'npm start' are enough to run it.<br><br>
+To run the server: 'npm run server'

 ## set your working environment to LF: